o2r-project/api/docs/job.md

 - `limit` - Limits the number of results in the response.
 Defaults to 100.
 - `status` - Specify status to filter by.
 Can contain following `status`: `success`, `failure`, `running`.
 - `user` - Public user identifier to filter by.
 - `fields` - Specify if/which additional attributes results should contain.
-Can contain following `fields`: `status`.
+Can contain following `fields`: `status, check`.
 Defaults to none.

 ## View single job